 While life after stroke may feel distressing sometimes, it could be perceived less negatively by a basal ganglia stroke survivor due to emotional blunting.
 If that’s the case, why is post-stroke depression a common long-term effect?

 To understand this phenomenon, try putting yourself in the shoes of a stroke survivor.
 If everything suddenly felt flat – and you experienced less sadness and also less happiness – wouldn’t that affect you?

-Every stroke is different, so everyone experiences different side effects.
+Every stroke is different, so everyone experiences different secondary effects.
 While not every basal ganglia stroke survivor experiences depression, it’s a common long-term effect.

 5. Loss of Spontaneous Speech

 This indicates that a stroke in the basal ganglia may impair speech functions, particularly with voluntary speech.
-However, all strokes are different, so basal ganglia side effects will vary from patient to patient.
+However, all strokes are different, so basal ganglia stroke effects will vary from patient to patient.